vaish725/Spatio-Temporal-Traffic-Flow-Prediction/README.md

 ---

-## 🙏 Acknowledgments

-- Dataset provided by California Department of Transportation (Caltrans)
-- Original DCRNN paper by Li et al. (ICLR 2018)
-- George Washington University, Advanced ML Course

----

-## 📞 Contact
+## Contact

-For questions or collaboration opportunities:
+For questions, suggestions, or collaboration opportunities:
 - GitHub: [@vaish725](https://github.com/vaish725)
 - Repository: [Spatio-Temporal-Traffic-Flow-Prediction](https://github.com/vaish725/Spatio-Temporal-Traffic-Flow-Prediction)

 ---

-**⭐ Star this repo if you find it helpful!**
+**⭐ If you find this project useful, please consider giving it a star!**